OUR MISSION STATEMENT

 We hope this prospectus will be helpful and informative as it contains information about the staff and organisation in our school.
 If, however, it does not answer all your questions please do not hesitate to contact school via e-mail to email@example.com or telephone 01943 873359.

-You are most welcome to come and look round school at pre-arranged time
+You are most welcome to come and look round school at a pre-arranged time

 Children are entitled to 30 hours FEEE (Free Early Education Entitlement) from the term following their third birthday.
 Some children are entitled to 30 hours funding from the age of 2 if they meet certain criteria.